So A Rice Grower And A Wheat Grower Walk Into A Coffee Shop

 Even so, social scientists may never be able distill a centuries-old culture down to just one or two ingredients, English notes.
 "For Americans who tend to lump all Chinese people together, this is a good reminder that there's a lot of diversity among the 1.3 billion people here."

 And then of course, there are people like English — an American who grew up in an individualistic culture and moved to communalistic south China 12 years ago.
-What's his coffee shop style?
+What's his coffee-shop style?

 "When I'm visiting the north, I'll definitely just move anything out of my way," he says.
 "But in the south, I guess I'd move around.
 It's like, you don't want to rock the boat, you know?"